pulcher/ignite-learning-paths-training-aiml/aiml30/workshop-instructions.md

-# Workshop 2:
-# Start Building Machine Learning Models Faster than You Think
+# Workshop: Start Building Machine Learning Models Faster than You Think

 ## Workshop Abstract

 Tailwind Traders uses custom machine learning models to fix their inventory issues – without changing their Software Development Life Cycle!
 How?
 Azure Machine Learning Designer.

 In this workshop, you’ll learn the data science process that Tailwind Traders’ uses and get an introduction to [Azure Machine Learning Designer](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-designer).
 You’ll see how to find, import, and prepare data, select a machine learning algorithm, train and test a model, and deploy that complete model to an API.
 Get the tips, best practices, and resources you need to continue your machine learning journey, build your first model, and more.

+> If you are presenting this content please find [resources here](workshop-instructions-presenter.md)

 ## Pre-reading